emotion-js/next/README.md

 * babel macro (labels, source maps, hoisting(we can even do it from the css prop since we control the jsx function), precompiling css calls to serialized styles and a hash)
 * consider making `withComponent` an export instead of a static on components, maybe accept components to styled and use their styles? or something else?
 * make the jest serializer a package and remove hashes from snapshots

+## Why should I use this?

+* Server side rendering just works. (just call `react-dom`'s `renderToString` or `renderToNodeStream`)
+* You like the css prop.
+* You want a flexible css-in-js library.
+* It works with string styles.
+* It works with object styles.
+* There's no babel plugin, just babel macros.(i.e. style minification, labels and etc. will work in react-scripts@2)

+## Why shouldn't I use this?

+* It only works with react@>=16.3.0.
+* Don't use it if you're totally fine with the styling solution you're already using
+* Styles won't be cached if two elements have the same style and they have no common ancestor with styles from emotion or a Provider
+* It requires every style to be rendered in the react tree so it's pretty inconvenient for keyframes
+* It assumes that styles rendered on the server will be the same as the styles on the first render on the client
+* It doesn't support component selectors and might never or it might, idk

+#### Getting Started

 ```bash
 yarn add @emotion/core @emotion/jsx